How to Make a Chinoiserie Planter for a Stunning DIY Topiary

 My Chinoiserie planters and handmade topiaries were finished and turned out better than I expected.
 This decoupage project was one of the easiest.
 Handmade pieces are the ones that give the most satisfaction in decorating our homes.

-This chinoiserie planter for a handmade topiary was a fun craft, was fairly simple, and very satisfying to make.
+Making this chinoiserie planter for a DIY topiary was a fun, fairly simple, and very satisfying craft.

 I’m displaying my chinoiserie planters with handmade topiaries in our dining room.